Add To Favorites

 Show support for preserving threatened and endangered species!
 Create a replica of a polar bear with Crayola Model Magic®.

-Create a base form for your polar bear by crumpling aluminum foil into a shape that resembles the creature’s body.
+Students begin their sculptures by creating a base form for the polar bear.
+Have them crumple aluminum foil into a shape that resembles the creature’s body.
 Cover the foil with a thin layer of Crayola Model Magic® compound.

 Flatten more layers of compound to make icy, thick fur on its back, shoulders, and chest.
 Cut rounded or jagged sections with Crayola Scissors.
 Feather the edges with a toothpick.
 Press the slabs into place on the bear.

 Shape and add ears, a tail, and other features using more Model Magic compound.
 Use bits of Black Model Magic material to make nose, eyes, and claws.
 Model Magic® dries to the touch overnight and dries completely in 2 to 3 days.

 While sculptures are drying, ask students to compose a summary paragraph reflecting their learning about how polar bears have been affected by changes in the climate.
 Display sculptures with student writing in the classroom for easy viewing by classmates and visitors.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho